The Presidential Agent (series)

-The Presidential Agent series was written by military author, W. E. B. Griffin.
-The series consists so far of eight novels, By Order of the President, The Hostage, The Hunters, The Shooters, Black Ops, The Outlaws, Covert Warriors, and Hazardous Duty.
+The Presidential Agent series was written by American military author W. E. B. Griffin.
+The series consists so far of nine novels, By Order of the President, The Hostage, The Hunters, The Shooters, Black Ops, The Outlaws, Covert Warriors, Hazardous Duty, and Rogue Asset, which was published posthumously.
 Like the rest of his novels, Griffin uses military time, along with the address of the place, and the chapter titles are never started on a separate page.
 The series is the author's latest.

 The main character, Carlos Guillermo Castillo, first appears as an Army major and is later promoted to the rank of lieutenant colonel.
 Carlos is also known as Karl Wilhelm von und zu Gossinger.
 The reason for the double name stems from his parentage.
 His father, U.S. Army Warrant Officer Junior Grade Jorge Alejandro Castillo, had a one-night stand with Carlos' mother.
 His mother, Erika von und zu Gossinger, never saw Jorge again as he died shortly thereafter, flying "his fifty-second rescue mission, picking up downed chopper crews, when he was hit and his Huey blew up."
 Jorge Castillo was posthumously awarded the Medal of Honor.
 This allows Carlos to be admitted to West Point, which begins his Army career.